Our latest new look E-Zine is out.

-'ICT in Education is important!
+'ICT in Education is crucial.
 ICT is one of the key skills needed to access and enrich learning of all kinds.
 It's all about communication, and in the world in which our children are growing up, it is vital; whatever they do, they will have to be ICT-literate.
 ICT connects all areas of the curriculum.
 The internet can be a powerful resource; if children aren't connected at home school provision becomes even more important.
 ICT should be seen as an essential skill because if you aren't using it all the time, you forget how to!'
 Clare Copeland

+At Belvedere, Key Stage 3 ICT & Computer Science is taught as a subject in Years 7 to 9.
+During these three years we teach the skills associated with successful use of office applications as well as ‘computational thinking.’
+Our aim is for students to develop understanding of what packages can do and how to get the required output.
+We want our students to be able to make reasoned decisions about the use of ICT in a range of situations, and to use computer systems with confidence.
 ICT can be used to find, develop, analyse and present information, as well as to model situations and solve problems.
 ICT enables rapid access to ideas and experiences from a wide range of people, communities and cultures, and allows pupils to collaborate and exchange information on a wide scale.
 ICT acts as a powerful force for change in society and citizens should have an understanding of the social, ethical, legal and economic implications of its use, including how to use ICT safely and responsibly.
 Increased capability in the use of ICT supports initiative and independent learning, as pupils are able to make informed judgments about when and where to use ICT to enhance their learning and the quality of their work.

-Miss T Foster Subject Leader of Computer Science & ICT
+Miss T. Foster Subject Leader of Computer Science & ICT

-Mrs V Brown Teacher of ICT/ Computer Science & Business Studies
+Mrs V. Brown Teacher of ICT/ Computer Science & Business Studies

 Please contact Mr Wright for detailed curriculum information at email@example.com